 I am a heavy user of social media.
 People ask me where I find the time to be present on social media.
 Many people think it’s a waste of time and that it is too time-consuming.
 Yes, I use social media and have done that for more than 13 years.
 It has given me insights, information, knowledge, connections.
 I often meet people on Twitter or linked before I meet them in real life.

 Social technologies make life easier.
 They make life more connected.
 They create opportunities.

 And if that’s the case in the outside world, why would it not be the case for the inside world?

-Social technologies help an organisation to become more agile, to connect people without hierarchical intervention.
+Social technologies help an organization to become more agile, to connect people without hierarchical intervention.
 They reduce silo thinking.
 They create opportunities for collaboration, for creative exchange, co-creation.

-The condition for this is that organisations go all the way.
+The condition for this is that organizations go all the way.
 And that’s a matter of leadership.

 A Matter of Leadership

-In the past (and for some still today), organisations and their leaders did not trust social media.
+In the past (and for some still today), organizations and their leaders did not trust social media.
 They closed down the digital gates and did not allow employees to go on social media.
 People who needed access (recruiters, marketers, …) had to ask permission.
 And they were monitored.
-This shows the distorted view organisations and leaders have/had about the utility of social technology.
+This shows the distorted view organizations and leaders have/had about the utility of social technology.
 But it also shows the distorted views they have of their employees.
-If the basic attitude towards people working in the organisation is one of distrust, social technologies are bound to fail.
+If the basic attitude towards people working in the organization is one of distrust, social technologies are bound to fail.